flowground/amazonaws-com-ds-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### AddTagsToResource
-### Adds or overwrites one or more tags for the specified directory.
+> Adds or overwrites one or more tags for the specified directory.
 Each directory can have a maximum of 50 tags.
 Each tag consists of a key and optional value.
-Tag keys must be unique to each resource.
+Tag keys must be unique to each resource.<br/>

 #### Input Parameters
 * `Action` - _required_